 It is possible for there to be more than one of these, depending on how your failover/cascade works.

-You can see more information on this and other KVPs in the CheckResults array here: Understanding CheckSummary Results
+More information on this and other KVPs in the CheckResults array are available here: Understanding CheckSummary Results